emcuttsy/monoglot-anxiety/content/blog/booster-pack-german-hiking-vocabulary.md

 ---
 title: 'Booster pack: German hiking vocabulary'
-description: Upgrade your pandemic daydreams of alpine tourism with this Anki deck of 33 German words related to hiking
+description: Upgrade your pandemic daydreams of alpine tourism with this free Anki deck of 33 German words related to hiking
 author: ''
 date: 2021-02-04T19:17:30.000-07:00
 tags: